Friday, January 20, 2012

 I would rather “get” everything.
-I hate to look stupid.
-I don’t want others to jeer and poke fun at my ignorance with snide remarks like, “Wake up and smell the coffee” or “Come to the party” or everyone’s favorite, “Duh”.
-But that’s the risk I take when, like Peter, I choose to display my unawareness for all to see.
+I hate looking stupid.
+I don’t want others to jeer and poke fun at my ignorance with snide remarks like, “Wake up and smell the coffee” or “Come to the party” or everyone’s sarcastic favorite, “Duh.”
+But that’s the risk I take when, like Peter, I choose to display my lack of awareness for all to see.

 Of course, there is an upside to this risk.
-Perhaps I will actually learn something.
-So, when the pain of ignorance becomes greater than the fear of reprisal, I may take the plunge and confess my reality:
+Maybe I will actually learn something.
+So, when the pain of ignorance becomes greater than the fear of risking a tarnished reputation, I may take the plunge and confess my reality:

 “I don’t get it.
 Put it in plain language.”

 My comprehension is limited.
 I only know a few things.
-I’m ever learning but never knowing it all.
-Always on the journey but never arriving.
+I’m ever learning much but never knowing all; always on the journey but never quite arriving.

 I grew up in a military home and my family moved constantly.
 (Thankfully, they never left me behind.)
-I actually attended three fifth grade classes in Massachusetts, Montana, and Germany.
-My parents and siblings and I took lots of trips.
-My memory of vacations and relocations all blend together now.
+I actually attended three different schools during my fifth grade year in Massachusetts, Montana, and Germany.
+My parents, siblings and I were in constant trip mode.
+My memory of vacations and re-locations all blend together now.
 We traveled by ship, plane, train, bus, subway, and car.
-I recall few destinations, but frequent journeys and lots of sightseeing along the way.
-I often wondered (and pestered my parents with), “Are we there yet?”
+I recall a few destinations, frequent journeys, and ample sightseeing along the way.
+I often wondered and never ceased pestering my parents with, “Are we there yet?”
 I’m still wondering.

 “Explain the parable to us.”